 Not: ...is not a bad way to...

 But: ...is useful to...

-11. Learn to use terms correctly.
-When using comparison terms like "larger", you have to provide the comparison.
+12. Learn to use terms correctly.
+When using comparison terms like larger, smaller, heavier etc., always provide the comparison (than...).
 While means at the same time, not in contrast to.
 Over means above, not greater than.

 Not: While A happened, B did not occur.

 But: Whereas A happened, B did not occur.

-Not: After mixing, over 200 grams of reagent were added to the mixture... (which is also passive) But: After 2 minutes, more than 200 grams of reagent reacted with...
+Not: Over 200 grams of reagent were added to the mixture...

+But: After 2 minutes, more than 200 grams of reagent reacted with...

-Or: The addition of 200-250 grams of reagent after 2 minutes of mixing completed the reaction.
+Or: The addition of 200-250 grams of reagent completed the reaction.

-- 12. Use commas correctly.
+13. Use commas correctly.
 Use commas to separate independent clauses when they are joined by any of these seven coordinating conjunctions: and, but, for, or, nor, so, yet.
-Remember, an independent clause can form a grammatically complete sentence by itself.
-If the clause is not independent, you do not need a comma. - Not: The results demonstrate that the LODs are better with the new extraction technique and the sensitivity is also better. (also contains the vague, forbidden terms "better" and no comparison) - But: The results demonstrate that the LODs are 3 times better with the new extraction technique relative to SPE, and the sensitivity is improved by a factor of 2. - Or: Relative to the previous approach, the new extraction technique improves the LODs and sensitivity by factors of 3 and 2, respectively. - 13.
-Use the term use for normal uses of tools/approaches.
+An independent clause can form a grammatically complete sentence by itself.
+If the clause is not independent, you do not need a comma.

+Not: The results demonstrate that the LODs are 3 times better with the new extraction technique and the sensitivity is also better. (also contains the vague, forbidden term "better")

+But: The results demonstrate that the LODs are 3 times better with the new extraction technique, and the sensitivity is improved by a factor of 2.

+Or: Relative to the previous approach, the new extraction technique improves the LODs and sensitivity by factors of 3 and 2, respectively.

+14. Use the term use for normal uses of tools/approaches.
 Use the term utilize when tools/approaches are used for uncommon or unintended applications. (https://grammarist.com/grammar/use-vs-utilize/)